 You can target minions using grains, globs, lists, or compounds.
 See Target settings for more information about these targeting options.
 For more general background information about Salt targets, see Targeting minions.

 - When complete, click Save.

-Your new target appears in the list of targets in the Minions workspace.
+Your new target appears in the Targets workspace.

 Assigning pillar to a target

-- In the dialog, select the pillars you want to apply to the target.
+- In the Attach pillar dialog, select the pillars you want to apply to the target.